-42. How do you get on at mealtimes?
-Are they difficult or stressful?
+42. How does your child manage mealtimes?
+Are they difficult or stressful for them?

-Note: Examples of mealtime difficulties include: being unable to sit at the dining table, distress at mealtimes, getting angry or upset, being unable or refusing to eat, or avoiding family mealtimes altogether by eating alone.
+Note: Examples of mealtime difficulties include: being unable to sit at the dining table, distress at mealtimes, getting angry or upset , being unable or refusing to eat, or avoiding family mealtimes altogether by eating alone.

-- 0 No impairment; child able to join the family eating together comfortably with minimal difficulties/tensions or child eats alone for reasons other than difficulty with eating - 1 - - 2 Mild impairment (e.g., cannot sit at the table for duration of the meal, frequent complaints, or child sometimes eats alone due to eating difficulties) - 3 -
+$0\,-$ No impairment; child able to to join the family eating together $\,$ comfortably with minimal difficulties/tensions or child eats alone for reasons other than difficulty with eating $1\,-$

+2 - Mild impairment (e.g. cannot sit at the table for duration of the meal, frequent complaints, or child sometimes eats alone due to eating difficulties

-- 4 Moderate impairment (e.g., frequent tantrums/disputes at mealtimes, or child often eats alone due to eating difficulties) - 5 - 6 Severe impairment (e.g., refuses to eat with others, considerable disruption, behavioural difficulties, distress, or child always eats alone due to eating difficulties)
+4 - Moderate impairment (e.g. frequent tantrums/disputes at mealtimes, or child often eats alone due to eating difficulties)

+6 - Severe impairment (e.g. refuses to eat with others, considerable disruption, behavioural difficulties, distress, or child always eats alone due to eating difficulties)